NeedsAUsername/NeedsAUsername.github.io/_posts/2018-12-22-socket_io_with_express_and_react.markdown

 socketServer.listen(PORT, () => {console.log('Socket Server started on ' + PORT)})
 ```

-Now let's go to our React client.
+Now let's go to our React client (if you haven't already, create a folder called client, cd into client and run npx create-react-app).
 We're going to create a button that will change the text inside an h1 element, and use socket.io to transmit that to all of our clients.
-To start, we need to cd into our React client folder, and run `npm install socket.io-client`.
-Next, let's add the following to our app.js.
+To start, we need to cd into our React client folder, and run npm install socket.io-client.
+Next, let's add the following to our React's app.js.

 ```
 import socketIOClient from "socket.io-client";